French Protesters Clash With Police Over New Security Law - UrduPoint

 French Protesters Clash With Police Over New Security Law

-Paris, (UrduPoint / Pakistan Point News - 28th Nov, 2020 ) :Police and demonstrators clashed in Paris on Saturday as tens of thousands took to the streets to protest against new security legislation, a controversy intensified by the beating and racial abuse of a black man that shocked France.
+Paris, (UrduPoint / Pakistan Point News - 29th Nov, 2020 ) :Violent clashes erupted in Paris Saturday as tens of thousands took to the streets to protest against new security legislation, with tensions intensified by the police beating and racial abuse of a black man that shocked France.

-The demonstrations against the security law -- which would restrict the publication of police officers' faces -- took place nationwide with 46,000 marching in Paris according to the government and several fires erupting after clashes.
+Several fires were started in Paris, sending acrid smoke into the air, as protesters vented their anger against the security law which would restrict the publication of police officers' faces.

 President Emmanuel Macron said late Friday that the images of the beating of black music producer Michel Zecler by police officers in Paris last weekend "shame us".
 The incident had magnified concerns about alleged systemic racism in the police force.